What Is a Co-op?

 Fundraising enables us to keep tuition affordable for our families and to offer partial financial aid for those in need.
-The main fundraiser for the school is the sale of beautiful holiday evergreen wreaths and centerpieces.
-All families participate in our fundraiser by selling evergreens to family, friends, and local businesses or by providing a cash donation in lieu of sales.
+The main fundraiser for the school is the Read-a-thon.
+All families participate in encouraging reading at home and raising funds to support the school

 Families are also required to participate in our scrip program, which is a dollar-for-dollar exchange using gift cards for many local businesses.
 Families buy gift cards from a number of participating merchants for groceries, fuel, clothing, toys, entertainment, electronics, home improvement, and household services.
 When the gift cards are purchased, the retailers donate a percentage of the sale to our preschool.

 The financial goal for fundraising is set each year by the Board of Directors.